Coro, Venezuela: Climate

-Due to its extremely high potential evapotranspiration, Coro has a hot semi-arid climate (Köppen: BSh) despite receiving an average of approximately 452 mm of rainfall per year over 40.1 precipitation days.
+Due to its extremely high potential evapotranspiration, Coro has a hot semi-arid climate (Köppen: BSh) despite receiving an average of approximately 452 mm of rainfall per year over 50.1 precipitation days.
 Humidity remains at a similar level year-round.
 The highest rainfall occurs between October and December, while March is the driest month.
 The average temperature is 28.9 °C, with minimum temperatures of 23 °C and maximum 36 °C. The city is sunny, averaging over 3100 hours of sunshine a year, with January being the sunniest month.
 It is characterized by strong winds that can register speeds of 35 km/h.

 On 29 April 2015, Coro recorded a temperature of 43.6 C, which is the highest temperature to have ever been recorded in Venezuela.
 Coro has never recorded a temperature below 18.9 C.

 Politics and government

-Because of its status as capital of the state, Coro is the urban center around which political life of Falcón.
-It is the political and administrative capital, where is the seat of state government, among others, the Regional Council Legislature, the Governor, the courts and the seat (rector) of the Universidad Nacional Experimental Francisco de Miranda, as well as, the vast majority of representations of national government bodies.
-It is also the capital of Miranda municipality, to which are added the municipal agencies.
+Because of its status as capital of the state, Coro is the urban center around which the political life of Falcón revolves.
+It serves as the political and administrative capital, where the offices of the state government, governor, Regional Council Legislature, courts, and seat of the Universidad Nacional Experimental Francisco de Miranda are located.

-The governor and the municipality is currently led by supporters of President Hugo Rafael Chávez Frías in a Venezuela's political map is also mostly covered by governors and mayors Chávez trend (MVR).
-However, in the December 2007 elections, the referendum on constitutional reform proposal, this party and political groups who accompanied him at the time, were the first defeat after eight years of successive electoral successes.
-Coro margin than in the rejection of the reform ("NO") was 57.08%.
-In relation to the regional elections of November 2008 the Mayor was obtained by the ruling party (PSUV), although in the city its candidate for governor of the state got fewer votes, when the city was characterized by votes ruling party.
+The municipal government is currently led by the PSUV, which was founded by Hugo Chávez.
+This reflects Venezuela's broader politics, most governors and mayors also initially belonged to Chávez's Movimiento V República.
+However, in the 2007 referendum, Chávez's party suffered its first defeat in eight years of successive electoral victories.
+In Coro, 57.08% of voters rejected the reform.
+However, in the subsequent state elections of 2008, the ruling party (PSUV) won the position for governor of Falcón state, but this candidate received less votes than the opposition party within Coro.